JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 Victor was not one to feel sorry for himself but, as well as the fact that he was stuck underground with a sore wing, he also realised he was lost.
 Now he could not fly, he had no idea how to return to the surface.
 And that's when he spotted Nellie.

-<span class="justify-line">Nellie is a true mouse of the underground.
-Her eyesight is poor from spending so</span><!--break-->much of her life in tunnels or under train tracks, and she has never ventured outside.
+<p class="justify-line">Nellie is a true mouse of the underground.
+Her eyesight is poor from spending so</p><!--break-->much of her life in tunnels or under train tracks, and she has never ventured outside.
 This might sound surprising, but the life of a mouse is quite dangerous with so many people stomping around, so many mice decide to stick to the routes they know.
 Nellie is just such a mouse.

 ![null](img/charing-cross-cover.jpeg)<!--break-->